What to do with your dog if you split up with your partner

 Pet owners love their animals and want them to be happy but there’s not much advice on how to care for them through a break-up.
 So, here are my tips to keep your pup happy as you transition into a new chapter of your life.

-amicable also offer a 'Co-petting Agreement' to help you with your 'co-petting' arrangements after separation.
+amicable also offers a 'Separating with Pets Advice Consultation' to help you with your 'co-petting' arrangements after separation.

 Think what is best for the dog not for you